HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-0-consensus-mechanisms.md

     <div class="col-md-9">
         <h5 class="intro-article-title">Consensus in Distributed Systems</h5>
         <p class="mb-1">
-            In this first article we look at consensus in distributed systems.
-What are the main challenges that arise when a system is operated by many unknown actors and how does one ensure agreement on a common transaction history is reached?
+            In this first article, we look at consensus in distributed systems.
+What are the main challenges that arise when a system is operated by many unknown actors?
+And how does one ensure agreement on a common transaction history is reached?
         </p>
         <p class="mb-0">
             <a class="font-weight-bold" href="{{ site.baseurl }}{% post_url /technology/expert/2022-02-05-1-consensus-in-distributed-systems %}">Read Article</a>